district10/bcp/README.md

 ## Window

 Use cmake-gui to build Visual Studio project.
-You need to download and extract <http://whudoc.qiniudn.com/2016/bcp-standalone-extras-libs-vc100.7z>
+You need to download and extract <http://whudoc.qiniudn.com/2016/bcp-standalone-extras-libs-vc100.7z> (3.42 MB) to `CMake_Source_Dir`.
-to `CMake_Source_Dir`.

 ---